syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ## Retrieve annotation creation date from an existing PDF

-To retrieving annotation creation date from an existing PDF.The following code example explains how to retrieving creation date of annotation from existing pdf.
+The [CreationDate](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfLoadedAnnotation.html#Syncfusion_Pdf_Interactive_PdfLoadedAnnotation_CreationDate) property is used to retrieve the creation date of an annotation from an existing PDF file.
+The following code example demonstrates how to access the creation date of an annotation.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Annotation/Get-annotation-creation-date-from-PDF/.NET/Get-annotation-creation-date-from-pdf/Program.cs" %}